When your hyper dog starts acting crazy don’t lose your cool. How can you control your dog if you can’t control yourself?

 Active extreme behavior and punishment

-If you’re training your dog and you have done the proper preparation (both for yourself and your dog), times of extreme activity can be great training opportunities.
+With the proper preparation (both for yourself and your dog), times of extreme activity can be great training opportunities.
 Preparation for you begins with having the proper mind set.
 The next step is to have any training equipment you might need ready and in place.

 I prefer using positive reinforcement for working through hyper active behavior problems.
 Especially when working with puppies.
 This will require having a rather high value food reward handy during times of active extreme behavior.
 If you believe only in force training, you will need a training collar and probably a light line and training tab.